Prayer for Cleansing

 Prayer for Cleansing is an American metalcore band from Raleigh, North Carolina.
-The band is noted for their extreme metal (death/black metal) influence that was a little more prominent in their music than other metalcore bands at the time.
-They are also notable for being an early musical starting point for three members of Between the Buried and Me (Paul Waggoner, Will Goodyear and Tommy Giles Rogers) who played in the band.
+The band's extreme metal (death/black metal) influences were prominent compared to other metalcore bands at the time.
+The group was a starting point for three members of Between the Buried and Me (Paul Waggoner, Will Goodyear, and Tommy Giles Rogers).

 Biography

-The band, consisting of David Anthem (vocals), Paul Waggoner (guitar), Dennis Lamb (guitar), Will Goodyear (drums) and Marc Duncan (bass) formed in 1996, going through numerous member changes up until 1997.
-In 1999 they signed to Tribunal Records, releasing their first and by far most popular album, Rain in Endless Fall.
-Shortly before the album was released, Dennis Lamb left the band, being replaced by James Chang of Undying, and later Tommy Rogers.
-In 2000 the band broke up after an automobile accident which totaled their new touring van.
-The band performed two reunion shows, the first being on March 13, 2004, at the Tremont Music Hall in Charlotte, North Carolina in front of nearly one thousand fans from as far away as Mexico.
-The second show was at the 2004 Hellfest music festival, held in Elizabeth, New Jersey.
+The band formed in 1996, consisting of David Anthem (vocals), Paul Waggoner (guitar), Dennis Lamb (guitar), Will Goodyear (drums) and Marc Duncan (bass).
+They through numerous member changes until 1997.
+In 1999, they signed to Tribunal Records, releasing their first and most popular album, Rain in Endless Fall.
+Shortly before the album's release, Lamb left the band and was replaced with James Chang of Undying and, later, Tommy Rogers.
+In 2000, the band broke up after crashing their touring van.
+The band performed two reunion shows, the first on March 13, 2004, at the Tremont Music Hall in Charlotte, North Carolina in front of nearly one thousand fans from as far away as Mexico.
+The second show was at the 2004 Hellfest music festival, in Elizabeth, New Jersey.

-Prayer for Cleansing's music continued to grab attention however.
-2003 saw a re-mixed and re-mastered version of The Rain in Endless Fall released on Tribunal Records, including new artwork.
-In 2004, Prayer for Cleansing's second album, The Tragedy, was released as a joint label CD/7" by Southern Empire Records, Surprise Attack Records and War Torn Records.
-The Tragedy featured re-recordings of three songs previously unavailable on an official release (though all three had been widely available in mp3 form), including their popular cover of The Cranberries song "Salvation".
+Prayer for Cleansing released a re-mixed and re-mastered version of The Rain in Endless Fall on Tribunal Records in 2003, including new artwork.
+In 2004, Prayer for Cleansing's second album, The Tragedy, was released as a joint label CD/7" by Southern Empire Records, Surprise Attack Records, and War Torn Records.
+The Tragedy featured three re-recorded songs previously unavailable on an official release (though all three were available in mp3 form), including their cover of The Cranberries song "Salvation".
 Southern Empire Records was founded in 2004 by David Anthem and ex-Undying bassist and roadie, Jonathan Raine and Chris Gannon.
-In 2004, straight edge distributor Seventh Dagger Records released The Rain in Endless Fall on vinyl.
+In 2004, straight-edge distributor Seventh Dagger Records released The Rain in Endless Fall on vinyl.
 The band remains inactive since then.

 Later projects

-Tommy Rogers, Paul Waggoner, Marc Duncan and Will Goodyear went on to play in the Raleigh, North Carolina progressive metal band Between the Buried and Me (Marc Duncan left before the band recorded anything and Will Goodyear left after their first album).
-Tommy Rogers and Paul Waggoner were both members of Undying, playing drums and guitar, respectively.
-Tommy Rogers was also the singer for Tribunal Records label mates From Here On.
-Dennis Lamb went on to play guitar for Azazel, also a Tribunal Records band (with future Between the Buried and Me members Jason King and Nick Fletcher) and has recorded with the Austrian band Der Blutharsch.
-David Anthem now runs a vegan coffee shop in Philadelphia, The Grindcore House.
+Tommy Rogers, Paul Waggoner, Marc Duncan, and Will Goodyear went on to play in Raleigh, North Carolina progressive metal band Between the Buried and Me (Duncan left before recording anything and Goodyear left after their first album).
+Rogers and Waggoner were live members of Undying, playing drums and guitar, respectively.
+Rogers also sang for Tribunal Records label mates From Here On.
+Lamb went on to play guitar for Azazel, also a Tribunal Records band (with future Between the Buried and Me members Jason King and Nick Fletcher) and has recorded with Austrian band Der Blutharsch.
+David Anthem runs a vegan coffee shop in Philadelphia, The Grindcore House.